The Executive Board

 Karen Helene Ulltveit-Moe

 B. 1967.
 Appointed 1 January 2014–31 December 2021.
-Chair of the Audit Committee and member of the Risk and Investment Committee of the Executive Board.
+Chair of the Audit Committee and member of the Ownership Committee of the Executive Board.

 Professor at the Institute of Economics of the University of Oslo and Research Fellow at Centre for Economic Policy Research (CEPR) and CESifo.
 Former board experience from Kverneland Group, Renewable Energy Corporation (REC), Norwegian Property and Gassnov.
 Professor Ulltveit-Moe has chaired or been a member of several government-appointed expert commissions, including the Skauge Commission, Financial Crisis Commission and Labour Commission.
 Main fields of research: International economics, productivity analysis and tax and business policy.